| Title: | Score Matching Estimation by Automatic Differentiation |

 Euc-identity-Euc

-manifold to the value of the unnormalised log-density, where the independent variable is the , the dynamic parameter is a vector of the parameters to estimate, and the remaining model parameters are fixed and not estimated.
+To build a tape for the score matching discrepancy function, the scorematchingad first tapes the map from a point on the end manifold to the value of the unnormalised log-density, where the independent variable is the , the dynamic parameter is a vector of the parameters to estimate, and the remaining model parameters are fixed and not estimated.

 This tape is then used to generate a tape for the score matching discrepancy function where the parameters to estimate are the independent variable.

-The transforms of the manifold must be implemented in C++
+The transforms of the manifold must be implemented in C++ and selected by name.

 Currently available unnormalised log-density functions are: